Almost succinct representation of maximal palindromes: Proof of Lemma

+In this section, we focus only on palindromes that have \emph{even} lengths.
+As discussed in Section 3 of~\cite{ApostolicoBG95}, if we are interested in palindromes that have odd lengths, we can convert the input string $w$ into $\hat{w} = w[0]w[0]w[1]w[1]\cdots w[n-1]w[n-1]$, which is obtained by doubling each character of $w$.
+Then, for any $i, j$ with $i, j \in [0.. n)$, $w[i.. j]$ is a (possibly odd-length) palindrome if and only if $\hat{w}[2i..
+2j+1]$ is an even-length palindrome.
+Namely, detecting palindromes in a string of length $n$ can be reduced to detecting \emph{even-length} palindromes in a string of length $2n$.
+In the rest of this section, we simply refer to ``even-length palindromes'' as ``palindromes'' unless otherwise specified.
+Furthermore, we redefine the \emph{center} $c$ of a palindromic factor $w[i.. j]$ as the integer position $c = (i+j)/2 + 0.5$, which is the first position of the right half of the interval $[i.. j]$.

-This appendix provides a proof of Lemma~\ref{lem:palperiod}.
-We state some known results, which will be used in the proof of Lemma~\ref{lem:palperiod}.
+We next state some known results, which will be used in the proof of Lemma~\ref{lem:palperiod}.
 We say that the \emph{radius} of a palindrome is $r$ if the length of the palindrome is $2r$.
 We denote by $\gcd(p, q)$ the greatest common divisor of integers $p$ and $q$.

-\begin{lemma}[Periodicity lemma~\cite{fine1965uniqueness}] If a string $w$ has two periods $p$ and $q$ with $p+q-\gcd(p, q) \le |w|$, then $w$ also has period $\gcd(p, q)$. \end{lemma}
+\begin{lemma}[Periodicity Lemma~\cite{fine1965uniqueness}] If a string $w$ has two periods $p$ and $q$ with $p+q-\gcd(p, q) \le |w|$, then $w$ also has period $\gcd(p, q)$. \end{lemma}